Mining the Standards…..

 A little tale I recall from the American Bandstand days……

 I have posted previously regarding one of my favorite moments in pop music: One of my favorite singing groups, the Skyliners, were appearing on American Bandstand back in either very late 1958 or very early 1959.

 Dick Clark called the young members of the group over to his microphone stand after they completed their big hit “Since I Don’t Have You”.
-Clark innocently asked the group how they came to select and record the old standard.
+With good intentions, Clark asked the group how they came to select and record the ‘old standard’.
 After a brief pause, group lead vocalist Jimmy Beaumont humbly responded something along the lines of “Mr. Clark, we wrote this song”!
 Clark was astounded and the record buying public was impressed.

 All members of the Skyliners were in high school and in their teens at the time.